carlosviniciustenorio/BusinessMotors/README.md

 ## 💻 Technologies
 These are all the technologies and patterns used to develop this application
-- .NET 7
+- Framework: .NET 6
-- AWS
+- Cloud Provider: AWS - Services(ECR, ECS, VPC, ALB, TG, RDS, DynamoDB, S3)
-- Terraform
+- IaC: Terraform
+- Container: Docker
-- PostgresSQL
+- CI/CD: GitHub Actions

 ## ⚙️ Executing the Project
 To execute the project, follow the steps below: